oleg-nenashev/oleg-nenashev/_docs/speaking/profile.md

 ## Short Bio

-Oleg is a community builder, open source advocate and consultant, now at WireMock Inc.
+Oleg is a community builder, open source advocate and consultant, now at Gradle.
-He is a Jenkins and WireMock maintainer, CDF TOC member and CNCF ambassador
+He is a Jenkins and WireMock maintainer, CDF TOC member and CNCF ambassador.

 ## Speaking Credentials